KattojuRavi/starter-hugo-academic/content/home/experience.md

     description: |2-
         Responsibilities include:

-        * Hardware design, prototyping, testing and evaluation of ultrasound probes.
+        * Collaborated with cross functional teams for hardware design, prototyping, testing of ultrasound probes.
         * New product design modeling, conducting comparative performance analysis with existing systems.
-        * Developed and implemented RFID technology for uniquely identifying different varieties of probes and their compatibility with different ultrasound systems.
+        * Designed, developed and integrated wireless RFID input interfaces for uniquely identifying different varieties of probes and their compatibility with different ultrasound systems.

   - title: Mechatronics Engineer
     company: GE Healthcare